 (2) Each panel shall also meet after completing its work in order to review procedures and develop recommendations for the following year’s committee to consider.

 (3) The committee chairperson shall vote only as a member of the panel to which he/she has been elected.

 (4) Panel members are ineligible to receive funding and awards under the jurisdiction of the panel on which they serve during the period of their service on the panel.
 The committee chairperson is ineligible to receive funding and awards under the Committee’s jurisdiction during the entire year of his/her service as chairperson.

-- Committee on University Libraries - The Committee shall advise the Dean of Libraries on policy issues, including budgetary issues; serve as liaison between the libraries and the University community via the Senate; advise the University administration about policies and recommendations adopted by the Senate or the Committee; and consider any matter referred by the Senate, the Dean of Libraries, or any member of the campus community.
+- Committee on Research and Libraries - The Research and Libraries Committee shall be responsible for recommending and reviewing issues and policy in the areas of research, research administration, and libraries, including library budgetary issues.
+It shall advise the Vice Chancellor for Research and the Dean of Libraries, serve as a liaison between the libraries and the university research community via the Senate, and consider any matter referred by the Senate, the Dean of Libraries, the Vice Chancellor for Research, or any member of the campus community.

 - Committee on Faculty Teaching and Service Awards - The Committee shall formulate and publish guidelines for campus-wide teaching and service awards; solicit nominations for these awards as well as University and external teaching and service awards; and recommend candidates to the Chancellor.

 Members of the Committee are ineligible to receive awards under the Committee’s jurisdiction during the entire period of their service on the Committee.